 COVID-19 Homeschooling Options...You have choices!

-Most families never considered homeschooling as an option for their families, until this year when distance learning was thrust upon us all.
+Most families never considered homeschooling as an option for their children, until this year when distance learning was thrust upon us all.
 While overall, families have seemed supportive of the efforts made by their schools and teachers, few parents are looking forward to more of the same when the new school year begins.

 Fortunately, families have options beyond public school offerings and are free to choose from several homeschooling models that are legal, flexible, tried, and tested.